-On a weighted average basis, JPEL's top buyout companies are carried at an Enterprise Value / EBITDA multiple of 8.0x with a weighted average Net Debt / EBITDA multiple of 1.8x.
+On a weighted average basis, JPEL's top buyout companies are carried at an Enterprise Value / EBITDA multiple of 7.57x with a weighted average Net Debt / EBITDA multiple 1.7x.

-Latest twelve month revenue for JPEL's top investments grew by a weighted-average of 9.2%.
-Latest twelve month EBITDA for JPEL's top investments grew by a weighted-average of 3.7%.
-EBITDA growth in excess of revenue growth is largely due to increased efficiencies at JPEL's top companies.
+Latest twelve month EBITDA for JPEL's top buyout investments grew by a weighted-average of 26.2%.
+Latest twelve month Revenue for JPEL's top buyout investments grew by a weighted-average of 15.5%.